 1. Climate change is a future problem

 Frequent and more drastic weather events like these are a direct effect of climate change.
-The rate at which we’re experiencing these weather events are rapidly increasing, which is completely unnatural.
-The IPCC warns, “net annual costs of climate change will increase over time” unless climate action is taken immediately.
+The rate at which we’re experiencing these weather events is rapidly increasing, which is completely unnatural.
+The IPCC warns that “net annual costs of climate change will increase over time” unless climate action is taken immediately.

 2. The climate has always changed

-Rapid and unnatural patterns in the climate are predominantly caused by human activity i.e. burning fossil fuels, mass waste production and deforestation.
-This is unlike a naturally evolving climate, because increasing amounts of CO2 in the atmosphere caused by humans is evoking extreme changes in the climate in the space of just decades.
+Rapid and unnatural patterns in the climate are predominantly caused by human activity, i.e. burning fossil fuels, mass waste production and deforestation.
+This is unlike a naturally evolving climate because increasing amounts of CO2 in the atmosphere caused by humans are evoking extreme changes in the climate in the space of just decades.
 These changes would naturally take over hundreds of thousands of years to occur.

 The climate system is extremely sensitive to changes in the earth’s radiation budget.
-This essentially means that any change to the radiation budget can have a serious impact on the atmosphere’s temperature and effectively the climate.
-Increasing man-made greenhouse gases is one example that likely will inflict drastic changes on the earth’s climate- a Nature article revealed a warming of 2.2 to 4.8°C per doubling of atmospheric CO2.
+This essentially means that any change to the radiation budget can have a serious impact on the atmosphere’s temperature and, effectively, the climate.
+Increasing man-made greenhouse gases is one example that likely will inflict drastic changes on the earth’s climate - a Nature article revealed warming of 2.2 to 4.8°C per doubling of atmospheric CO2.

 3. Animals will adapt to climate change

 Climate change is so pervasive and rapid that animals and plants cannot adjust.
 Typically animals migrate in order to adjust to changing seasons and temperatures, however as climate change is happening too quickly, it’s simply not possible to keep up - animals and plants would have to move faster than 1,000 meters per year to stay within their climate zone.